mjmaenner/disabilitymeasures/contribute/index.md

 ---

 ### We need your help
 It takes a lot of effort to find out what measures are out there, which ones are free, and how to get them--it's why we made disabilitymeasures.org.
-You can help in several ways, and
+We welcome help in several areas.

 #### There's a measure that we should include
 If there's a freely-available measure that isn't currently listed (and not on the list of measures that don't qualify), please tell us.
 In short, we want to include any measure that is:
   1. Available under a free-to-use license
   2. Accessible on the internet with minimal hassle
-  3. Revent to disability
+  3. Relevant to disability
   4. Used or evaluated in peer-reviewed study or respectable technical report/white paper

 If you have a measure in mind that fits the [inclusion criteria](https://github.com/mjmaenner/disabilitymeasures/blob/gh-pages/generic_measure.md), there are three ways to tell us: